All Episodes

 I hope so.

-Why then since uh then what is it about Obama that enabled him to beat the living daylights out of the most famous woman in the world, Hillary Clinton, and guys with resumes as long as both our arms like Bill Richardson and Joe Biden?
+Then what is it about Obama that enabled him to beat the living daylights out of the most famous woman in the world, Hillary Clinton, and guys with resumes as long as both our arms, like Bill Richardson and Joe Biden?

 How did that happen?

-Why what made you an Obama f follower and not good, longstanding, reliable Democrats like Joe Biden and Bill Richardson?
+What made you an Obama follower and not good, long-standing, reliable Democrats like Joe Biden and Bill Richardson?

-I had a lot of respect for uh Joe Biden and Bill Richardson, but the reason I am supporting Obama was because he Wants change.
+I had a lot of respect for Joe Biden and Bill Richardson, but the reason I am supporting Obama was because he wants change.

-And like I said, I want I want all of the politicians.
+And like I said, I want all of the politicians from what?

-I want the new people to be coming in and becoming politicians.
+I want the new people to be coming in and becoming politicians to start thinking about my grandchildren and what they're doing.

 Well, I don't know if there would be any idea that's going to come out different.